josiest/songwriting/songs/Next To You/lyrics.md

 ### Verse I
 Oh when the summer
-Found us in the night calm and quiet
+Found us in the night, calm and quiet
 I found myself at your side

-Warmth and comfort
+Warmth and comfort from
-As you were lying next to me
+Your body lying next to mine
-~I had one thing on my mind
+A thought had its ~grasp on my mind

 ### Chorus I
-~This moment will linger on
+This moment will linger on
-And morning would only come too soon
+But morning would only come too soon

 ### Verse II
 Oh when the winter
 Found us walking at each other's side
 I made myself into a fool

-When you told me
+With all of my ignorance
-That we just weren't meant to be
+Before you, it was clear to see
-~I cried the whole night through
+That I just wasn't meant for you

 ### Chorus II
-I didn't know what to do
+Though my heart was torn in two
-Because I'd fallen in love with you
+I'd fallen in love with you

 ### Bridge
-Yet since that day
+~Yet since that day
-Our paths were intertwined
+~Our paths were intertwined
-And at first I didn't know how to feel
+~And at first I didn't know how to feel
-But every time that I saw you again
+~But every time that I saw you again
-You showed me a new kind of light
+~You showed me a new kind of light
 ~And I knew from then

 ### Verse III
 Oh at each other's side
 Time and time again
-The love that we shared, so pure
+~The love that we shared, so pure

-And over time
+~And over time
-You'd become so close a friend
+~You'd become so close a friend
 But I still wanted so much more

 ### Chorus II
 Lord knows how I've tried
-~To cast my feelings aside
+To cast my feelings aside

 ### Verse IV
 But all of the time